tofjw/p5-Devel-GPProf/README.md

 This module is NOT a profiler for Perl code but a native code.
 You can profile functions used in XS module and Perl internals.

+## FUNCTIONS

+- profiler\_start(fname)

+    Start profiling and write profile info into fname.

+- profiler\_stop

+    Stop profiling.

+- profiler\_flush

+    Flush any currently buffered profiling state to the profile file.

 ## EXPORT

 None by default.

+All functions are exported with tag :all.

 # SEE ALSO